-In addition to watching for asthma symptoms, a peak flow meter can help you monitor your asthma.
-A peak flow meter can be especially useful if you have moderate to severe asthma or have difficulty identifying asthma symptoms.
-A peak flow meter is a small, easy-to-use instrument that measures the peak expiratory flow - how fast you blow air out.
-It reveals how well your lungs are working.
+In addition to watching for asthma symptoms, a peak flow meter can help you monitor your child's asthma.
+A peak flow meter can be especially useful if a child has moderate to severe asthma or has difficulty identifying asthma symptoms.
+A peak flow meter is a small, easy-to-use instrument that measures the peak expiratory flow - how fast you blow out air after a maximum inhalation.
+It reveals how well your child's lungs are working.
+Young children, often by age 5 or 6, can learn to use a peak flow meter and produce reliable, consistent results.
 It is important to know that peak flow numbers are effort dependent.
-This means you must put forth a good effort to have reliable, consistent results.
-Your doctor may have you demonstrate peak flow meter technique each visit to make sure it is done correctly.
+This means your child needs to put forth a good effort to have reliable, consistent results.
+Your doctor may have your child demonstrate peak flow meter technique each visit to make sure it is done correctly.